StanfordLegion/legion-manual/source/index.rst

 developers have learned Legion through a combination of examples, lore from other members of the project, research papers and reading the source code of the Legion implementation.
-The intention here is to put down in a systematic fashion what a programmer who wants to use Legion to develop high performance applications needs to know.
+The intention here is to put down, in a systematic fashion, a complete specification of the Legion API and its semantics for users to reference when developing Legion programs.

 .. toctree::
    :maxdepth: 2